Toolangi: Attractions

 There are several local walking tracks, which are detailed in information available at the centre, including the Wirra Willa Rain forest walk through local rainforest, the Yea River Walk opposite the centre, and the Forest Sculpture Trail, which takes in nine works by sculptors of international repute and views both of Melbourne and the district.
 Mount St Leonard is 5 km. to the south-east.

 Toolangi was the home of the poet C. J. Dennis, the author of The Songs of a Sentimental Bloke, Jim of the Hills, The Glugs of Gosh, Rose of Spadgers, The Singing Gardens and Ginger Mick, to name a few.
 Dennis joined artist Hal Waugh on an expedition to Toolangi in 1908.
 Dennis stayed on after the expedition, attracted by the ambience of the area, he was also a business partner in one of the many sawmills of the area—St Leonards Sawmill.
 His work captured the feel of the bush and the Australian characters, both of the bush and the pubs.
 In 1915, he purchased 3.5 acre for 22 pounds.
 This included a mill house.
 Over a period of 10 years, with the help of a local handyman, they converted the mill house to a two-storey house named "Arden".
 His house has long since burned down, but his gardens remain in the care of Jan and Vic Williams, where they operate their tea rooms, The Singing Gardens, and are open to the public.

 Opposite the gardens is the pottery of David Williams, who creates unique crystalline-glazed ceramics, which have been exhibited in the National Gallery of Victoria.

 The former Toolangi Hotel burned to the ground in 1975.
 While the building was totally destroyed, the locals saved the beer.
 For weeks afterwards, they would gather under the trees at the old pub site and assist in depleting the stocks.
 The former licensee decided not to rebuild the pub and the town remained publess for decades.

 Climate

 Toolangi has a cold rainforest climate, significantly cooler and wetter than Melbourne due to elevation (of 595 metres) and being outside of the Yarra rainshadow; with annual cloud cover resembling that of Southern England in the British Isles and the Pacific Northwest of North America, more than the typical Victorian climate.
-Receiving only 1,842 sun hours annually, it is the cloudiest Bureau of Meteorology site in mainland Australia.
+Receiving only 1,842 sun hours annually, it is the cloudiest site in mainland Australia.